elamaran619/amazon-quicksight-user-guide/doc_source/creating-a-visual.md

 ## Searching for Fields<a name="searching-for-a-field"></a>

-If you have a long field list in the **Fields list** pane, you can search to locate a specific field by choosing the search icon at the top of the **Fields list** pane and then typing a search term into the search box\.
+If you have a long field list in the **Fields list** pane, you can search to locate a specific field\.
+To do so, choose the search icon at the top of the **Fields list** pane and then enter a search term into the search box\.
 Any field whose name contains the search term is shown\.
-Search is case\-insensitive and wildcards are not supported\.
+Search is case\-insensitive and wildcards aren't supported\.
 Choose the cancel icon \(**X**\) to the right of the search box to return to viewing all fields\.

 ## Creating a Visual<a name="create-a-visual"></a>